realaryann/realaryann/README.md

-TCP/IP, Network Programming, Infrastructure, OS, and building data intensive applications that are reliable, scalable, and maintainable.
+TCP/IP, Network Programming, Infrastructure, OS, and building applications that are reliable, scalable, and maintainable.

 All of my projects are available at [https://realaryann.github.io/projects.html?](https://realaryann.github.io/projects.html?)